Diff-PCR: Diffusion-Based Correspondence Searching in Doubly Stochastic Matrix Space for Point Cloud Registration: The Proposed Approach

-\subsubsection{\uline{SinkHorn Projection}: $\M{f_{sinkhorn}(\cdot)}$}
+\subsubsection{\uline{Sinkhorn Projection}: $\M{f_{sinkhorn}(\cdot)}$}

-To constrain the matching matrix $E^t$ within the doubly stochastic matrices manifolds, we utilize the SinkHorn\cite{cuturi2013sinkhorn} iterations to project $E^t$.
-We treat this operation as a key role in our framework rather than a suboptimal alternative option in \cite{li2022lepard}.
+To constrain the matching matrix $E^t$ to the relaxed doubly stochastic space, we use Sinkhorn iterations\cite{cuturi2013sinkhorn} to project $E^t$.
+In our framework, this is a core component rather than a simple post-processing step.

-\subsubsection{\uline{Weighted SVD}: $\M{soft\_ procrustes(\cdot,\cdot,\cdot)}$}
+\subsubsection{\uline{Weighted SVD}: $\M{soft\_procrustes(\cdot,\cdot,\cdot)}$}

-Given top-K confident correspondences $K$, we utilize the weighted SVD algorithm\cite{arun1987least} (differentiable) to compute the transformation $R,t$ in a closed form:
+Given top-$K$ confident correspondences, we use a differentiable weighted SVD algorithm\cite{arun1987least} to estimate the rigid transformation $(R,t)$.
+Let $\omega_{ij}=\tilde{E}(i,j)$ be the weight of correspondence $(i,j)\in K$.
+We first compute weighted centroids